numfocus/fiscal-sponsorship/README.md

 # Fiscal sponsorship agreement for NumFOCUS and open source projects

-Materials for the Fiscal Sponsorship of open source projects under the NumFOCUS umbrella.
 This document is meant to establish a formal relationship between NumFOCUS and an open source project, where NumFOCUS acts as a "Fiscal Sponsor" for the project.
 This means that NumFOCUS will act as a financial point of contact for the project and will collect all donations, which are therefore tax deductible under US law.
 In return, the project commits to only spending these funds in compliance with NumFOCUS' mission in support of open source scientific computing, education and reproducible research (the specific legal terms are indicated in the document body).